mertyildiran/react-scrollable-feed/README.md

 - Type: `(isAtBottom: boolean) => void`
 - Default: `() => {}`

-Is called when the `onScroll` event is triggered on the wrapper div created by `ScrollableFeed`.
+Is called when the `onScroll` event is triggered on the wrapper div created by `ScrollableFeedVirtualized`.

 Provides `isAtBottom` boolean value as a parameter, which indicates if the scroll is at bottom position, taking `viewableDetectionEpsilon` into account.